-- 1. The University will undertake a trial of Multi-Term Agreements (MTAs), for Contract Instructors that is course-specific, effective September 2021.
-For added clarity, each MTA will be for one particular course (e.g. ECON 1001). - 2.
-The University commits to posting a minimum of fifteen (15) MTAs for September 2021.
+- 1. The University will undertake a two-year trial of Multi-Term Agreements (MTAs), for Contract Instructors that is course-specific, effective September 1, 2023.
+For added clarity, each MTA will be for one particular course (e.g., ECON 1001A). - 2.
+The University shall endeavour to post fifteen (15) MTAs.
 Each MTA shall be for a duration of not more than two (2) years. - 3.
-The decision to make a specific course subject to an MTA is entirely at the discretion of the Dean, who must commit to the funding.
-Such decisions are not grievable. - 4.
-As an MTA is course-specific, individual employees may hold more than one (1) MTA at a time, but under no circumstances may an employee exceed a teaching maximum of two (2.0) credits in the fall/winter terms or three (3.0) credits in any academic year. - 5.
-MTAs will be posted as per Article 15 (Postings and Applications), and will identify: - i) in which terms the course will be offered as part of the MTA; - ii) the total number of sections being offered as part of the MTA. - 6.
-The hiring process for MTAs shall be governed by Article 16 (Hiring, Incumbency and Seniority). - 7.
-Course sections assigned through MTAs are subject to evaluation in accordance with Article 18 (Teaching Evaluation).
+The decision to make a specific course subject to an MTA is entirely at the discretion of the Dean, who must commit to the funding. - 4.
+As an MTA is course-specific, individual Employees may hold more than one (1) MTA at a time, but under no circumstances may an Employee exceed a teaching maximum of two (2.0) credits in the fall/winter terms or three (3.0) credits in any academic year. - 5.
+MTAs will be posted as per Article 15 (Postings and Applications), and will identify: - a. in which terms the course will be offered as part of the MTA; - b. the total number of sections being offered as part of the MTA. - 6.
+The hiring process for MTAs shall be governed by Article 16 (Hiring, Incumbency, and Seniority). - 7.
+Course sections assigned through MTAs are subject to evaluation in accordance with Article 18 (Student Experience Questionnaire and Contract Instructor Teaching Performance). - 8.
+The University may terminate an MTA for cause, or for any of the following: - a. because the course will not be offered; - b. for reasons of academic restructuring;

-- 8. The University may not terminate an MTA except for cause, or for any of the following: - i) because the course will not be offered; - ii) for reasons of academic restructuring; - iii) as a result of budgetary restraints (including course enrollment decisions); - iv) as a result of an employee's failure to maintain credentials, certifications or qualifications identified as a requirement in the job posting; - 9.
-When a course subject to an MTA is replaced by a renamed, renumbered or revised version of what is substantially the same course, the MTA extends to this new course. - 10.
-Where an employee is unavailable to teach an assigned course section in an MTA due to illness, maternity leave or parental leave, the remainder of the MTA is unaffected. - 11.
+- c. as a result of budgetary restraints (including course enrolment decisions); - d. as a result of an Employee's failure to maintain credentials, certifications or qualifications identified as a requirement in the job posting. - 9.
+When a course designated as part of a MTA is cancelled, Article 22.4 shall apply. - 10.
+When a course subject to an MTA is replaced by a renamed, renumbered, or revised version of what is substantially the same course, the MTA extends to this new course. - 11.
+Where an Employee is unavailable to teach an assigned course section in an MTA due to illness, maternity leave or parental leave, the remainder of the MTA is unaffected. - 12.
 Course scheduling is done at the sole discretion of the University in accordance with Article 4 (Management Rights).
-Where an employee is unavailable to teach any assigned course section in an MTA due to scheduling or availability, they will be deemed to have forfeited that course section of the MTA. - 12.
-Where an employee is unavailable to teach, or forfeits a course section in an MTA, they will not be eligible for: - remuneration for that course section of the MTA; - ii) an alternate assignment to make up for that course section of the MTA; - iii) an extension of the duration of the MTA.
+Where an Employee is unavailable to teach any assigned course section in an MTA due to scheduling or availability, they will be deemed to have forfeited that course section of the MTA. - 13.
+Where an Employee is unavailable to teach, or forfeits a course section in an MTA, they will not be eligible for: - a. remuneration for that course section of the MTA; - b. an alternate assignment to make up for that course section of the MTA; - c. an extension of the duration of the MTA. - 14.
+The University shall provide the Union with an annual report on the total number of MTAs hired per faculty and the course codes affiliated with each MTA hire for each academic year of this Agreement. - 15.
+The University shall discuss with the Union the effectiveness of the MTA trial for participating faculties at the JCAA before the conclusion of this Collective Agreement.